Ed-Fi-Exchange-OSS/LMS-Toolkit/docs/installing-the-extension.md

 1. Copy [lmsx.ps1](../extension/lmsx.ps1) to your
    `Ed-Fi-ODS-Implementation/Plugin` directory.
+2. Open the copy of `lmsx.ps1` and uncomment the correct "PackageVersion" entry for your target ODS/API version.
-2. In your `Ed-Fi-ODS-Implementation/Application/EdFi.Ods.WebApi` directory, run
+3. In your `Ed-Fi-ODS-Implementation/Application/EdFi.Ods.WebApi` directory, run
    the following commands (:exclamation: if you already have any dynamic extension, then increment the script number in the second command accordingly):